benhook1013/space-game/DESIGN.md

 ## Game State Flow

-- The game starts in a menu overlay.
+- The game starts in a menu overlay that also exposes a mute toggle.
 - `SpaceGame` transitions to `playing` when the user taps start.
 - Players can pause the game from the HUD or with the Escape key, showing a pause overlay with resume and menu options.